MrPhadagi-bit/Cloud-DevOps-Engineer-Roadmap/Foundations/Linux/Text_Editors_Nano_Vim_Emacs.md

 ---

-> 📝 **Note**: This guide is intended as a starting point.
+>  **Note**: This guide is intended as a starting point.
 All three editors have far more features than can be covered in a single document.
 The best way to learn is to practice regularly and consult the built-in help systems (`Ctrl+G` in Nano, `:help` in Vim, `C-h` in Emacs).

----

-*Last updated: 2026-08-29*